Russell-Waterhouse/blog/content/post/one_language_challenge.md

 parsers in Rust.
 I've written iOS apps in Objective C and document generators in Haskell.

-And quite frankly, I'm tired.
-Exploring languages has been fun, but now when I open a project that I've worked on, I have no guarantee that I can be confident in that language immediately.
-I'll write a function or two in python before I realize that I'm in a ruby code base, or I'll have to look up how to use get environment variables in TypeScript.
-My language exploration is starting to have a productivity cost, and I won't stand for that.
+I've been exploring all of this to build a wide base of skills, and to explore enough to know where I wanted to go deep.
+Over time, I've been building a box of tools that I can reach for to complete most projects.

-In the last year, I've written programs in C++, Zig, Rust, and Go (among others), trying to figure out which of those four are going to go into my box of tools to reach for.
+In the last year, I've written programs in C++, Zig, Rust, and Go (among others), trying to figure out which of those four are going to go into my box of tools to reach for in the "I need a compiled language with good performance" situation.
 I've been trying to figure out what they're good at and which of them are going to become dominant.

-And while I think I know what they're good for (Go for web backends, Zig for control, Rust for safety, and C++ for C-interop), I haven't any clue of which of them is going to be dominant or dead in ten years.
+And while I think I know more about each one than when I started, I haven't any clue of which of them is going to be dominant or dead in ten years.

-I plan to write a blog post on what my opinions of all of them are and why despite my best efforts, I still can't predict where the languages are going.
+I did all of this exploration with the goal in mind that I would learn the winning language at a super deep level and use it for five to ten years.
+After all my exploration, my conclusion is that they're all good languages with something to offer.
+What will decide their dominance or demise will be the community that gets built with these languages and how they interact with each other and quite frankly, I can't predict that, and I don't think anyone else can either.

-For now, just know that I feel familiar enough with these languages that if I needed to start a big project with them, I could be productive in all of those languages in a few days.
+For now, I feel familiar enough with C++ and Rust and Go that if I needed to start a big project with them, I could be productive in all of those these languages in a few days.

 If tomorrow I was told to write a new web backend, I could do it in Rust or I could do it in Go, and I'd be productive by Friday.

-If tomorrow I was told to write a project that needs interop with C, I could have some decent C++ banged out by the end of the week.
+If tomorrow I was told to write a project that needs interop with C or existing C++, I could have some decent C++ banged out by the end of the week.

-I still think Zig is too early to build long-maintained programs in, but when it hits a stable release I plan to go deep into it.
+I still think Zig is too early to build long-maintained programs in.

-I know these languages well enough to be a little future-proofed, and well well enough to be able to form my own opinions when I read news about them.
+I know these languages well enough to be a little future-proofed, and well enough to be able to form my own opinions when I read news about them.
 And until one of them becomes dominant enough to invest heavily into, that's good enough for me.